-BRIGHT HORIZON FUND (BHF) – A COMMON STARTING POINT
+BRIGHT HORIZONS FUND (BHF) – A COMMON STARTING POINT

 The BHF aims to enable young children from underprivileged families to have an equal start in life through access to quality education.